paulc00/dtree_bias_var/README.md

 Accuracy on the small dataset provided is about 71% which seems fairly reasonable.
 The accuracy had been at a little over 60% before
 @surajrautela pointed out an error in the Information Gain calculation.

+*The code was written and tested in python3.
+It will not work with python2.*